Roads Policing Unit: Serious Collision Investigation Unit

+The SCIU are often supported by the Forensic Collision Reconstruction Unit (FCRU) who identifies, preserves and records all physical material at the scene of the collision, using digital surveys, 3D laser scans and photography.
+FCRU officers will provide expert testimony in court as to how the collision has occurred.

 Equipment

 ProVIDA

 The ProViDa In Car Video System is fitted to both marked and unmarked traffic patrol cars and motorcycles with the aim of improving driver behaviour and road safety.
 It is used to detect traffic offences and to educate, advise and, if necessary, prosecute offenders.